sazidludi/stellate-assets/README.md

 # stellate-assets
-Image assets for Stellate Labs website
+Image assets for www.stellatelabs.com
+Image rights are registered to Stellate Labs, LimX Dynamics, Triton Sensors, and CodeLathe.